deepsense-ai/seahorse/docs/basic_examples.md

 1. Create an empty workflow.
 2. Import the model:
-   * Drag a `Read Transformer` operation onto your canvas.
+   * Right-click on the canvas and select a `Read Transformer` operation.
    * Set **SOURCE** parameter's value to `/resources/data/model_example_1`.
      This path refers to the model saved in the Example 1.
 3. Load the data to be run with the imported model:
-   * Drag the `Read DataFrame` operation onto your canvas and set parameters as listed in Example 1.
+   * Create a `Read DataFrame` operation and set parameters as explained in Example 1.
      Note that in a real life scenario new data would be used.
 4. The data passed to the model must have the same schema as the data used in training.
    We need to recreate preprocessing from Example 1:
-   * Drag the `Assemble Vector` operation onto your canvas and set parameters as listed in Example 1.
+   * Create an `Assemble Vector` operation and set parameters as explained in Example 1.

-   Hint: if the data preprocessing is built of many operations it might be a good idea to encapsulate these operations inside a `Custom Transformer` operation and export it as well.
+   Hint: if the data preprocessing is built of many operations it might be a good idea to encapsulate these operations inside a [Custom Transformer](operations/custom_transformer.html) operation and export it as well.
 Importing and using this `Custom Transformer` allows user to reuse preprocessing logic.
 5. Use the imported model with new data:
-   * Drag the `Transform` operation onto your canvas.
-   * Drag the `Read Transformer` output to the `Transform` operation input.
+   * Drag the edge from the output port of the `Read Transformer` and select a `Transform` operation.
-   * Drag the `Assemble Vector` output to the `Transform` operation input.
+   * Connect the `Assemble Vector` output with the `Transform` operation input.
    * Click **RUN** to execute the workflow.

 To make sure that your imported model is working correctly you can view